opener-project/benchmark-suite/README.md

 ## Writing Benchmarks

 Benchmarks are located in the `benchmark/` directory.
-Each Ruby file contains a set of benchmarks for a single component and language.
-Benchmarks are created as following:
+In its most basic form a benchmark looks like the following:

 ```ruby
 OpenerBenchmark.benchmark 'benchmark-name' do